 Statute of Limitations for Wrongful Death Lawsuits in California

 The California legislature has determined that surviving family members may only file a lawsuit against a negligent party for the wrongful death of their loved one if they do so before two years have passed.
 This two year statute of limitations is applicable for all types of wrongful death claims in California.
-It includes wrongful death stemming from car accidents, premises liability, medical malpractice, product liability, toxic substance exposure, and work-related deaths.
+It includes wrongful death stemming from car accidents, a slip and fall accident, medical malpractice, product liability, toxic substance exposure, and work-related deaths.

 How Long Should Family Members Wait to File a Claim?

 Two years might seem like a long time, especially in the wake of a loved one’s death when grief and mourning take priority.
 However, it is in the best interests of the family to contact a personal injury attorney as soon as possible.
 Long before a lawsuit is filed, the lawyer must conduct a pre-filing investigation.
-Since evidence can degrade over time and the memories of eyewitnesses can become unreliable, it’s best to begin this process right away.
+Since evidence can degrade over time and the memories of eyewitnesses can become unreliable, it’s best to begin the evidence collection process for your wrongful death lawsuit right away.

 Protect Your Legal Rights